sigmaister/copy_CollapsOS/apps/basic/README.md

 As explained in "glueing" section abolve, this folder contains optional modules.
 Here's the documentation for them.

+### blk

+Block devices commands.
+Block devices are configured during kernel initialization and are referred to by numbers.

+**bsel**: Select the active block device.
+The active block device is the target of all commands below.
+You select it by specifying its number.
+For example, `bsel 0` selects the first configured device. `bsel 1` selects the second.

+A freshly selected blkdev begins with its "pointer" at 0.

+**seek**: Moves the blkdev "pointer" to the specified offset.
+The first argument is the offset's least significant half (blkdev supports 32-bit addressing).
+Is is interpreted as an unsigned integer.

+The second argument is optional and is the most significant half of the address.
+It defaults to 0.

+**getb**: Read a byte in active blkdev at current pointer, then advance the pointer by one.
+Read byte goes in `A`.

+**putb**: Writes a byte in active blkdev at current pointer, then advance the pointer by one.
+The value of the byte is determined by the expression supplied as an argument.
+Example: `putb 42`.

 ### fs

 `fs.asm` provides those commands: